Jeff Kready: Career

-The special starred newcomer Celina Smith as the titular role, Harry Connick Jr. as Daddy Warbucks, Taraji P. Henson as Miss Hannigan, Nicole Scherzinger as Grace Farrell, Tituss Burgess as Rooster Hannigan, and Megan Hilty as Lily St. Regis.
-The special was directed by Lear deBessonet and Alex Rudzinski.

 Off-Broadway, Kready starred in the World Premiere of Tokio Confidential for the Atlantic Theater Company in the role of Ernest alongside of Jill Paice (Isabella).
 Other notable performances include the World Premiere of In This House (Two River Theater Company) in Red Bank, New Jersey.

-The book, In This House, was written by Jonathan Bernstein with Mike Reid and Sarah Schlesinger and was directed by May Adrales.
-Kready starred in the 2012 production of the Rodgers and Hammerstein classic Carousel in the role of Enoch Snow opposite Jenn Gambatese (Carrie), for which he received a Connecticut Critics Circle Nomination for Outstanding Supporting Actor in a Musical,.
-David Sedaris' one-man-show The Santaland Diaries at Hartford's Theaterworks, and Thoroughly Modern Millie in the role of Jimmy, co-produced by the Maltz Jupiter Theater in Jupiter, Florida and Paper Mill Playhouse in Millburn, New Jersey.
-The production also starred Lenora Nemetz, Burke Moses and Branda Braxton.
-Jeff also starred in Paper Mill Playhouse production of Holiday Inn (musical) in the role of Ted Hanover, and Pittsburgh Civic Light Opera's production of Brigadoon in the role of Tommy Albright.
-Kready is a vocalist in the South Park 25th Season orchestra trailers.
+Kready starred in the 2012 production of the Rodgers and Hammerstein classic Carousel in the role of Enoch Snow opposite Jenn Gambatese (Carrie), for which he received a Connecticut Critics Circle Nomination for Outstanding Supporting Actor in a Musical.
+He also led David Sedaris' one-man-show The Santaland Diaries at Hartford's Theaterworks, and Thoroughly Modern Millie in the role of Jimmy, co-produced by the Maltz Jupiter Theater in Jupiter, Florida and Paper Mill Playhouse in Millburn, New Jersey.
+Jeff also starred in Paper Mill Playhouse production of Holiday Inn in the role of Ted Hanover, and Pittsburgh Civic Light Opera's production of Brigadoon in the role of Tommy Albright.

-Kready was in the cast of the third Broadway revival of Company.
-He filled in for Christopher Fitzgerald in the role of David and understudied the roles Jamie, Paul, Harry, Peter, Andy, and Theo.
+Kready was in the ensemble of the third Broadway revival of Company.
+He filled in for Christopher Fitzgerald in the role of David for an extended run.
 He also was in the ensemble of the New York City Center 2023 revival of Oliver!.
 Later that year, he starred as Sky Masterson in Guys and Dolls at the Benedum Center.
+He played opposite renowned Broadway actress Nikki Renée Daniels, who played Sarah Brown.
+The couple are married in real life.

-In May 2024, he began performing in The Great Gatsby on Broadway and understudied Jeremy Jordan in the title role.
+In May 2024, he joined the cast of The Great Gatsby on Broadway and understudied Jeremy Jordan in the title role.
 In November 2024, he was featured as Henry Ford in the acclaimed City Center revival of Ragtime.
-In 2025, he was cast in the Off-Broadway immersive revival of The Phantom of the Opera at 218 West 57th Street.
+In 2025, he was cast in the Off-Broadway immersive revival of The Phantom of the Opera at 218 West 57th Street as The Phantom, a role he played until early 2026.
+In February 2026, he was announced to be taking over the role of Hester Leggatt & Others in the Broadway production of Operation Mincemeat from original cast member Jak Malone.

-In addition to Kready's stage credits, he can be found guest starring in the Emmy-nominated HBO series Boardwalk Empire appearing in season 3, episode 6.
-Other television credits include a recurring co-star role in the CBS crime drama Elementary, The Good Fight web television series produced for CBS's streaming service CBS All Access, and in the CBS drama The Code.
+In addition to Kready's stage credits, he guest starred in season 3, episode 6 of the Emmy-nominated HBO series Boardwalk Empire.
+Other television credits include a recurring co-star role in the CBS crime drama Elementary, The Good Fight CBS web television series, and in the CBS drama The Code.

-Kready has also performed voiceover work in the UMPQUA Bank television commercial campaign.
-He also sang on his wife's debut album, Home.
+Kready performed voiceover work in the UMPQUA Bank television commercial campaign.
+He also sang on Nikki Renée Daniels' debut album, Home.
+Kready is a vocalist in the South Park 25th Season orchestra trailers.